 This mini-program explores space objects that are round.
 Space shapes is produced by the Ott Planetarium Workshop.
 A live tour of the night sky is included with this program.

 Dancing With the Dinosaurs

-Join Jake Chenier as he travels back in time to see how the dinosaurs lived.
-Sing along as he learns about types of dinosaurs and why they’re not alive today.
-It’s a perfect introduction to dinosaurs and science.
+Sing along and learn about types of dinosaurs and why they’re not alive today.
+It’s a perfect introduction to dinosaurs and science for our youngest visitors.

 GRADE: K – 3:

 Children’s entertainer Fred Penner narrates and sings for this lively journey into his backyard, where we discover all sorts of things – colors of the rainbow, bugs and spiders, the different seasons, the planets, the moon, and the stars in the nighttime sky.